scottyhq/cb-resources/docs/technical-resources/patterns/meta.md

 search window is a surprisingly effective tool because of the existence of "knowledge base" websites such as Stack Overflow.

+## Demand good training!

+By this we mean: Imagine you want to learn how to analyze dolphin calls as they would sound in the oceans of Europa.
+There is *probably* a really good YouTube training seminar on just this topic... so finding it is the trick.
+Often this requires a bit of diligence and maybe some skill with the search terms.
+As a more concrete example we found [this](https://regexone.com/) training resource on learning how to work with **regular expressions**.
+Super powerful if you work with text interpretation and parsing, say in NLP.
+So we put that link below.
+If you find a good resource: Tell us so we can put it here!

 ## Linux

 ## The shell